Skip to content

 By broadly deploying our proven solution, we can reduce the operational costs and thus decrease the price for carbon removal – and significantly increase the amount of CO2 we store.

-So why store CO2 in demolition concrete?
+So why store CO2 in mineral waste?

 FAQs